bluerememberedearth/globosend-solana-quickstart/README.md

 # globosend-solana-quickstart

-This repository provides a simple, runnable Node.js example demonstrating how to use the Crossmint Wallets SDK to perform core actions on the Solana blockchain, including automatically funding the wallet with devnet SOL.
+This repository provides a simple, runnable Node.js example demonstrating how to use the Crossmint Wallet SDK to perform core actions on the Solana blockchain, including automatically funding the wallet with devnet SOL.

 This script will: